socialincome-san/public/ui/CONTRIBUTION.md

    [additional documentation](https://storybook.js.org/docs/react/writing-docs/introduction)
    if necessary.

-Checkout other components for more ideas how to create your component.
+Check out other components for more ideas on how to create yours.